-For promotion, advancement to Professor VI, and advancement to Professor Above Scale, student evaluations to assess the quality of teaching should be documented either for the period since last promotion, or otherwise at least 10 years.
+For promotion, advancement to Professor VI, and advancement to Professor Above Scale, student evaluations to assess the quality of teaching should be documented either for the period since last promotion.

 For appraisals, student evaluations to assess the quality of teaching should be documented for the period since appointment.